kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7862-cpu-startup-boost/README.md

-1. The VPA Updater monitors pods targeted by the VPA object and when the pod condition is `Ready` and  `StartupBoost.CPU.Duration` has elapsed, it scales down the CPU resources to the appropriate non-boosted value:
+1. The VPA Updater monitors pods targeted by the VPA object and when the pod condition is `Ready` and  `StartupBoost.CPU.Duration` has elapsed, it scales down the CPU resources to the appropriate non-boosted value, which is determined by the VPA `updatePolicy`:
+    * If `updatePolicy` is `Auto`, `Recreate` or `InPlaceOrRecreate`, the VPA Updater will apply the VPA recommendation, even if it's higher than the boosted value.
-`existing VPA recommendation for that container` (if any) OR the `CPU resources configured in the pod spec`.
+    * If `updatePolicy` is `Off`, the VPA Updater will revert the CPU resources to the values specified in the pod spec.
     * The scale down is applied [in-place](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources).

 ### API Changes